eConsent is rapidly becoming the new consent standard for trials

 Sarah Sendrup

 Sarah has supported clients from the pharmaceutical and medical device industry, both in Denmark and the rest of Europe.
 As a senior consultant, she specializes in IT Quality, IT project management, and business processes for computerized systems in Life Science.
 She has a deep knowledge of the business process supported by CTMS, EDMS, eTMF, and RIMS and a solid understanding of the regulatory requirements.
 She is also one of our specialists in eConsent solutions.
 Sarah has a strong background in pharmaceutical research, which she has been applying to her projects over the past years.
-Sarah holds a Master of Science in Engineering in Biotechnology and has worked in both research and biopharmaceutical production before joining HERAX.
+Sarah holds a Master of Science in Engineering in Biotechnology.
+She has worked in both research and biopharmaceutical production before joining HERAX.